raimohanska/nulzzzblog/2016_05_garden-variety-iot-with-frp-and-big-data.md

 ## Garden Variety IoT with Big Data and FRP

+I've been turning my home into an IoT (Internet of Things) lab lately.
+My livingroom white leds enhance the light coming from outside, based on an algorithm that depends on lightness outside.
+The other lights turn on automatically if I'm there when the night gets dark and I forgot to turn them on myself (happens often).
+The air humidifier in my bedroom is regulated with an external humidity sensor and an algorithm that keeps the humidity between healthy limits.
+I've been telling myself and my spouse that I'm doing this to make living easier but I guess I can admit that I do it mostly just because I can and I enjoy the tweaking itself.
+What's cool and what I want to talk about though is how nicely the FRP (functional reactive programming) is suited for home automation.

-Today I put the fountain in my garden under automatic control.
+For instance, yesterday I put the fountain in my garden under automatic control.
 It will only run when someone’s home, it’s daytime and obviously, as I live in Finland, when it’s not freezing outside.

 ![fountain](images/fountain.jpg)